 Human Biology BIOL1003/1903/1993, Molecular Biology MBLG1001/1901/1991, Psychology (PSYC1002), and Chemistry (CHEM1001).

 Majoring in Neuroscience

 A major in Neuroscience is designed to provide a foundation in the basic biology of the brain as well as the fundamentals of cognition.
 Students are able to focus their cross-disciplinary studies with a molecular, cellular, anatomical and behavioural concentration.
 Refer to Table I for an enrolment guide and to entries in specific subject areas for Unit of Study descriptions.
 A cross-disciplinary major requires careful selection of subjects to fulfil the requirements of the major.
-Research in Neuroscience is vibrant and varied.
+Research in neuroscience is vibrant and varied.
 The understanding of brain function and disorders of the brain are areas of high priority internationally.

 Requirements for a major

 For a major in Neuroscience, students are required to complete at least 24 credit points of the senior elective units of study listed in this subject area in Table 1.
-Units from at least two subject areas must be chosen from NEUR, PSYC and PCOL.
+Units from at least two subject areas must be chosen from the three subject areas NEUR, PSYC and PCOL.

 There are many opportunities for high-achieving students to undertake honours study within the field of Neuroscience.
-Honours projects within the subject area of neuroscience can be undertaken within individual disciplines: Anatomy, Pharmacology, Physiology, Psychology, Pathology as well as associated research institutes.
-Students should canvass respective departments during their senior studies for details of projects, admission criteria and enrolment details.
+Honours projects in Neuroscience can be undertaken within individual Disciplines: Anatomy, Pathology, Pharmacology, Physiology, and Psychology, as well as in our associated research centres.
+Students should canvass respective Disciplines during their senior studies for details of research projects, admission criteria and enrolment details.